python-trio/trio/docs/source/reference-core.rst

 allowing another task to run.
 (In some other systems, this would happen automatically because their queue's ``get`` method doesn't invoke the scheduler unless it has to block.
-But :ref:`in trio, get is always a check point <check-point-rule>`.)
+But :ref:`in trio, get is always a checkpoint <checkpoint-rule>`.)
 This would work, but it's a bit risky: basically instead of applying backpressure to specifically the producer tasks, we're applying it to *all* the tasks in our system.
 The danger here is that if enough items have built up in the